 Let’s check out the return flights:

 37K total roundtrip with $11.20 taxes and fees is my cheapest option on the days I chose.
 I could easily get 2 tickets with my one signup for the United Quest credit card.
-Through these two examples, you can see that it would only take one or two credit card welcome offers for you to use points and miles to visit Alaska.
+These two examples show that it would only take one or two credit card welcome offers for you to use points and miles to visit Alaska.

-Don’t forget, Chase Ultimate Rewards transfer to United Airlines so you could also earn the points to fly on United from the Chase Sapphire Preferred, which at the time of writing is offering an incredible 100,000 point bonus!
+Don’t forget, Chase Ultimate Rewards transfer to United Airlines, so you could also earn the points to fly on United from the Chase Sapphire Preferred.

 Okay, let’s tackle some hotel options.